 The cargo area light is activated by opening the liftgate, opening any door, or by rotating the dimmer control on the multi-function control lever to the extreme top position.
 If all doors are closed and only the liftgate is open, pushing on the cargo light lens surface will turn off all interior lamps.
 Push on the lens surface a second time to restore the interior lights to normal operation.

 Rear Storage Compartment

-The rear storage compartment is located behind the left rear seat.
+The rear storage compartment is located on the driver's side behind the second row seat.

 Rear Storage Compartment